-I have made something similar a few years ago using plums instead of cherries.
-The plum version is great as well, but I still liked the cherries better, I actually like cherries better than plums in any circumstance.
+I made something similar a few years ago using plums instead of cherries.
+The plum version is great as well, but I still like the cherries better, I actually like cherries better than plums in any circumstance.

 The strained yogurt was more of a happy coincidence.
 I needed whey to make lacto-fermented cherries and have read in the recipe that I can obtain that by straining a bit of yogurt.
-I strained more than necessary because I remembered another great dessert I have made a while ago with strained yogurt and strained cream.
+I strained more than necessary because I remembered another great dessert I have made a while ago with strained yogurt and strained cream, this Yogurt Bomb with Berries, which is my son’s favorite dessert.
 This time I only had the yogurt which I sweetened afterward.
 It was soooooooo good, so creamy and delightful and so unbelievable in combination with the hot and later cold cherries.

 The cherries will be more than what you need for serving with the yogurt.
 Keep the rest in the fridge and enjoy it with porridge or muesli in the morning.
-You can serve them also with some plain cake or stir them into unstrained yogurt, you can have them with semolina pudding, milk rice or ice cream as well.
+You can serve the roasted cherries with some plain cake as well or stir them into unstrained yogurt, you can have them with semolina pudding, milk rice or ice cream as well.
 There are lots and lots of possibilities.

 - 2-3 tablespoons brown sugar, to taste